neo4j/kafka-connector-workshop/README.md

 We will use a forked and updated version of [kafka-connect-email](https://github.com/wardziniak/kafka-connect-email) connector, which can be found [here](https://github.com/ali-ince/kafka-connect-email/tree/modernize-connector).
-Feel free to download and build a JAR out of it, or you can download one from [releases page](https://github.com/ali-ince/kafka-connect-email/releases/tag/workshop).
+Feel free to download and build a JAR out of it by running `sbt assembly` there, or you can download one from [releases page](https://github.com/ali-ince/kafka-connect-email/releases/tag/workshop).

 Install the connector in the same way you did in Step 6.